zaynaldin/BreachPoint/README.md

 * **CVE Mapping:** Automatically cross-references open ports with known vulnerabilities.
 * **Web Dashboard:** A clean web interface to easily run scans and view logs.

+### 📖 Step-by-Step Cloud Deployment & Implementation Guide
+This guide is designed to take you from a local application to a fully live, secure cloud-hosted web server on Microsoft Azure.
+Whether you are deploying an API, a portfolio site, or a custom cybersecurity tool like BreachPoint, these foundational steps apply to almost any web technology stack.